robcarver17/pysystemtrade/docs/userguide.md

 	parameter=system.config.my_config_item

-	## Or if you've created a default, use this pattern:

-        parameter=system.config.item_with_defaults("my_config_item")

-	## You can also use nested configuration items, eg dict keyed by instrument_code
+	## You can also use nested configuration items, eg dict keyed by instrument_code (or nested lists)
 	parameter=system.config.my_config_dict[instrument_code]

-        ## Where you have several configuration parameters in a dict, of which some are neccessary
-        ## As in 'volatility_calculation' where 'func' is compulsory, so we have to get from defaults if missing
-        parameter_dict=system.config.dict_with_defaults("volatility_calculation", required=["func"]) # required can have multiple keys
-        parameter_dict['func'] ## gives the func from the config, or from defaults if missing parameter_dict['days']     ## must have come from the config

 	## Lists also work.